 The schema is left unchanged when mapping over a codec, as the underlying representation of the value doesn't change.

-When codecs are derived for complex types, e.g. for json mapping, schemas are looked up through implicit Schema [T] values.
-See custom types for more details.
+When codecs are derived for complex types, e.g. for json mapping, schemas are looked up through implicit SchemaFor[T] values.
+See json support for more details.